gardener/gardener/docs/usage/logging.md

 * FluentBit: Defines the fluent-bit DaemonSet specifications
 * ClusterFluentBitConfig: Defines the labelselectors of the resources which fluent-bit will match
 * ClusterInput: Defines the location of the input stream of the logs
-* ClusterOutput: Defines the location of the output source (Loki for example)
+* ClusterOutput: Defines the location of the output source (Vali for example)
 * ClusterFilter: Defines filters which match specific keys
 * ClusterParser: Defines parsers which are used by the filters

-### Loki
+### Vali

-The Loki configurations can be found on `charts/seed-bootstrap/charts/loki/templates/loki-configmap.yaml`
+The Vali configurations can be found on `charts/seed-bootstrap/charts/vali/templates/vali-configmap.yaml`

 The main specifications there are: